-NEH staff will review your draft narrative (up to three pages), work plan, and appendices.
-Drafts should be submitted to delfel@neh.gov; put "NEH - DEL-DLI Draft Narrative" in the subject line of the message.
+NEH staff will review your draft narrative (up to three pages), work plan (one page only), and appendices.
+Drafts should be submitted to delfel@neh.gov; put "NEH - DLI-DEL Draft Narrative" in the subject line of the message.

 If you choose to submit a draft narrative, you must do so by the deadline given in D4.
 Submission Dates and Times in the Notice of Funding Opportunity and use the format stipulated in D2.
 Content and Form of Application Submission.
 Program staff will not review late drafts and will read only one draft per individual per deadline.